yusd24/yusd24.github.io-/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am current a postdoctoral fellow at Center of Mathematical Sciences and Applications, Harvard University.
+I am currently a postdoctoral fellow at Center of Mathematical Sciences and Applications, Harvard University.
 My mentor is Professor Shing-Tung Yau.
 I received my Ph.D. degree in Mathematics from National Taiwan University under the supervisions of Professor [Chin-Lung Wang](http://www.math.ntu.edu.tw/~dragon/) and Professor [Hui-Wen Lin](http://www.math.ntu.edu.tw/%7Elinhw/).

-Link to your social media connections, too.
+# Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.